Beer Boom! 8 New Ways to Imbibe in Asheville in 2016

-The opening of New Belgium’s Asheville brewery in April is some of the biggest craft beer news to hit Asheville in recent years, and that’s saying something in Beer City USA!
-With nearly 40 breweries in the Asheville area, there are festivals, new releases, and expansions happening every month, and 2016 is shaping up to be one of the most exciting years yet.
-Here are eight breweries making headlines including their plans for NC Beer Month in April and beyond.
+The opening of New Belgium’s Asheville brewery in April 2016 was some of the biggest craft beer news to hit Asheville in recent years, and that’s saying something in Beer City USA!
+With nearly 40 breweries in the Asheville area, there are festivals, new releases, and expansions happening every month, and 2016 shaped up to be one of the most exciting years yet.
+Here are eight breweries that made headlines in 2016.

 New Belgium Liquid Center Opening

-Notable Dates: Brewery begins bottling in April; Liquid Center (Tasting Room) Opens May 2; Brewery’s 25th anniversary party August 27, 2016 at Asheville location
+Notable 2016 Dates: Brewery began bottling in April; Liquid Center (Tasting Room) Opened May 2; Brewery’s 25th anniversary party August 27, 2016 at Asheville location

-The French Broad River has a new tenant, and this 150,000-sq. ft. brewery will be bustling come April.
-The experience will “feel like home, a place you can sip a pint after riding the greenway, kick back on the cantilevered deck and take in the flow of the river and the neighboring River Arts District.
-Our event lawn will be an awesome place to spread out a blanket, grab a bite from a food truck and be swallowed by beautiful Asheville blue skies,” promises New Belgium’s Susanne Hackett.
+The French Broad River has a new tenant, and this 150,000-sq. ft. brewery.
+The experience “feels like home, a place you can sip a pint after riding the greenway, kick back on the cantilevered deck and take in the flow of the river and the neighboring River Arts District."
+The event lawn is a great place "to spread out a blanket, grab a bite from a food truck and be swallowed by beautiful Asheville blue skies,” New Belgium’s Susanne Hackett said.

 Highland Brewing Adds Rooftop Patio and Canning

 Highland needs little introduction.
-As Asheville’s oldest brewery, they too are growing with plans to debut their first canned beer early this spring on the new rooftop patio.
+As Asheville’s oldest brewery, they too are growing, debuting their first canned beer early in the spring on the new rooftop patio.
 “We’re evolving—providing more of what we want in beer, brand, location and guest experience,” explains Jennifer McLucas, Marketing Director.